Opening a dental clinic

 Your employees must also be insured for any incidents that may stem from the activities that they perform at work.
 Even though this type of insurance seems to be much more needed in workplaces and that are prone to hazards such as in mining, construction, trucking, manufacturing, and other similar fields, dental offices aren’t immune to occupational diseases or disability and injuries that result from work.

-Work-related hazards include, but not limited to, the following: biological health hazards that may arise from needles and other sharp objects, which can transmit hepatitis or even an immunodeficiency syndrome; musculoskeletal disorder which has dental surgeons as a group at a high risk of acquiring the said disorder; physical, chemical, and psychological hazards.
+Work-related hazards include, but are not limited to, the following: biological health hazards that may arise from needles and other sharp objects, which can transmit hepatitis or even an immunodeficiency syndrome; musculoskeletal disorder which has dental surgeons as a group at a high risk of acquiring the said disorder; physical, chemical, and psychological hazards.